Equipment Checklist

 • Mouth Guard - optional

-• Spare Laces
+• Spare Laces - optional

-** Some items that are convenient to have on hand in the bag, are a helmet repair kit and/or multi head screwdriver
+** Some items that are convenient to have on hand in the bag, are a helmet repair kit and/or multi-head screwdriver

 HELMET: must be CSA approved and include a full cage or face shield.
 The cage/shield must be properly attached to the helmet with both screws and straps.
 Cages and shields must be properly sized to fit the helmet and child’s head.
 J-clips must be in place to prevent excessive upward movement of the cage or shield.
 A chinstrap is also required and there must not be more than a 2-finger width space between the strap and underside of the chin when fastened.
 Loose/missing screws, cracks, decals and stickers (including name stickers) will void the CSA certification and are therefore prohibited.